rubyjs/mini_racer/README.md

     $ gem install mini_racer

-**Note** using v8.h and compiling MiniRacer requires a C++11 standard compiler, more specifically clang 3.5 (or later) or gcc 4.8 (or later).
+**Note** using v8.h and compiling MiniRacer requires a C++11 standard compiler, more specifically clang 3.5 (or later) or GCC 6.3 (or later).

 ## Travis-ci

-To install `mini-racer` you will need a version of gcc that supports C++11 (gcc 4.8) this is included by default in ubuntu trusty based images.
+To install `mini-racer` you will need a version of GCC that supports C++11 (GCC 6.3) this is included by default in ubuntu trusty based images.

 Travis today ships by default with a precise based image.
 Precise Pangolin (12.04 LTS) was first released in August 2012.
-Even though you can install GCC 4.8 on precise the simpler approach is to opt for the trusty based image.
+Even though you can install GCC 6.3 on precise the simpler approach is to opt for the trusty based image.

 Add this to your .travis.yml file: